 Professor Gómez-Bombarelli received his BS, MS, and PhD in chemistry from the University of Salamanca in Spain, followed by postdoctoral work at Heriot-Watt University in Scotland.
 As a postdoc at the Aspuru-Guzik lab at Harvard University he worked on high-throughput virtual screening for organic light-emitting diode (OLED) and battery electrolytes.
 He entered industry in 2016 as a senior researcher at Japanese technology company Kyulux, applying Harvard-licensed technology to build commercial OLED products.
 He joined the DMSE faculty in 2018.

-Rafa's work has been featured in journals such as Technology Review and the Wall Street Journal.
-He was also co-founder of Calculario, a materials discovery company that leverages quantum chemistry and machine learning to target advanced materials in a range of high-value markets.
+Professor Gómez-Bombarelli’s work has been featured in publications such as MIT Technology Review and the Wall Street Journal.
+He is co-founder of Calculario, a materials discovery company that uses quantum chemistry and machine learning to target advanced materials in a range of high-value markets.

 A priori control of zeolite phase competition and intergrowth with high-throughput simulations